SimonBaars/garmin-connect-export/README.md

   -h, --help            show this help message and exit --version             print version and exit
-  -v, --verbosity       increase output and log verbosity, save more intermediate files --username USERNAME   your Garmin Connect username or email address (otherwise, you will be prompted) --password PASSWORD   your Garmin Connect password (otherwise, you will be prompted) -c COUNT, --count COUNT
+  -v, --verbosity       increase output and log verbosity, save more intermediate files --session             your Garmin Connect SESSIONID cookie value (login to https://connect.garmin.com/ and copy the value) -c COUNT, --count COUNT
                         number of recent activities to download, or 'all' (default: 1) -e EXTERNAL, --external EXTERNAL